laurengall/areaOfATriangle/README.md

-# areaOfATriangle
+# areaOfShapes
-This program calculates the area of a triangle by taking height and base inputs from the user.
+This program calculates the area of shapes by taking inputs from the user.